-An interim SCA can be undertaken if there is concern or awareness that the nature of the threats or vulnerabilities has altered since the last SCA was undertaken.
-Under these circumstances, the list of documentation that would be provided for the next SCA stage due should be provided.
+Interim SCAs can be undertaken if there is concern or awareness that the nature of the threats or vulnerabilities has altered since the last SCA was undertaken.
+Under these circumstances, the list of documentation that would be provided for the Stage 4 SCA should be provided.